About De Facto Relationships In Australia

 - The public nature of your relationship.

-How long do de facto couples have to obtain a property settlement?
+How long do couples in a de facto relationship have to obtain a property settlement?

 A financial relationship exists whether you have been married or in a de facto relationship and this relationship will continue to exist until an order is made by the Family Court.

-You should commence any application for property settlement or spousal maintenance within two years of the date of your separation.
-After this time, you will need permission from the Family Court to make an application.
+You should commence any application for property settlement or spousal maintenance within two years of the date of your de facto separation.
+After this time, you will need permission from the Family Court to make a de facto separation property settlement.

-Our experienced family law team can provide advice on all aspects of the law as it relates to de facto and same sex couples, including how to manage negotiations on property or child related matters.
+Our experienced De Facto Lawyers in Perth can provide advice on all aspects of the law as it relates to couples in a de facto relationship and same-sex couples, including how to manage negotiations on property or child-related matters.